Acura ZDX: Second generation (2024)

 Acura unveiled the all-electric ZDX in August 2023.
 The first EV in Acura's lineup, the new ZDX is co-developed using General Motors' Ultium vehicle architecture that underpins the Cadillac Lyriq, Chevrolet Blazer EV and the Honda Prologue, itself slated for a 2024 release.
 Similar to the Prologue, it shares many components with the Blazer EV, including the steering wheel, climate setting controls, and door handles.
 Additionally, it shares its powertrain with the Cadillac Lyriq.

 Compared to the original ZDX, the 2nd generation ZDX has a more traditional roofline.
 The ZDX gains an A-Spec single-motor configuration, and a Type S performance variant, the latter of which is estimated to give 500hp, making it the most powerful SUV ever produced by Acura.

 It is the first Acura to implement several technologies and features.
 The standard 18-speaker Bang & Olufsen audio system marks the debut of Acura's partnership with the company.
 The infotainment system has Google Built-in, which is the first implementation of Android Automotive in an Acura, though it is a reskin of GM's version rather than the Honda developed version seen in the Accord.
-Additionally, the ZDX will debut a new hands-free highway driving assistance system called AcuraWatch 360+ with Hands Free Cruise.
+Additionally, the ZDX has a new hands-free highway driving assistance system called AcuraWatch 360+ with Hands Free Cruise.